What Is A Typhoon?

 Typhoon Names & Numbers

 All intense low pressure weather systems are given numbers, sequential within the current year, e.g. Typhoon 20W (20th typhoon this year in the West Pacific).
-They are given names once they become established tropical depressions with the potential to become Typhoons e.g. Typhoon (Nesat) 20W; these are the names by which specific Typhoons will become known internationally.
+They are given names once they become established tropical storms with the potential to become Typhoons e.g. Typhoon (Nesat) 20W; these are the names by which specific Typhoons will become known internationally.
 Historically, Typhoon names alternated between anglicized male and female names (interestingly, Typhoons with women’s names were most frequently the most powerful and destructive) but at the turn of the century a list of largely genderless Asian names was chosen, from which individual typhoon names are used in rotation.
-Some countries, notably the Philippines, have their own naming scheme for typhoons, which leads to some confusion in news reporting, e.g. Typhoon “Nesat” (2011) was called “Pedring” in the Philippines.
-The northwest Pacific can be expected to spawn an average of 25 named Typhoons during a year but this average has increased in recent decades.
+Some countries, notably the Philippines, have their own, additional naming scheme for typhoons, which leads to some confusion in news reporting, e.g. Typhoon “Nesat” (2011) was called “Pedring” in the Philippines.
+In the last century the northwest Pacific was expected to spawn an average of 25 named Typhoons during a year but this average has increased in recent decades.

-The word “typhoon” originates from the ancient Greek language, where it referred to a weather related, mythological monster.
+The word “typhoon” most probably originates from the ancient Greek language, where it referred to a weather related, mythological monster.
 In Cantonese/Chinese “typhoon” translates (phonetically) directly to “big wind”.

 back to Philippine Weather